metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `value` (String) Value is the value to rewrite the Path attribute to.For now this is required.
+- `value` (String) Value is the value to rewrite the Path attribute to.
+For now this is required.